RomanKue/docs-example/docs/dev-ops-handbook/networking.md

 If the response is `OK`, everything looks good.

-Next, change the CNAME record to point to the new cluster via a change to `ntwk-dns-dhcp-sup:global`, see INC000040799101 for an example.
+Next, change the CNAME record to point to the new cluster via a service request to `ntwk-dns-dhcp-sup:global`, see INC000040799101 for an example.
 This will route all traffic to the new cluster without any downtime.